skahout/Data_Science_Salary/README.md

 * Tableau<br />

 ## EDA<br />
-* Profiled data using Pandas Profiling and visualized for a clear outline of data distribution.
+* Profiled data using Pandas Profiling and visualized for a clear outline of data distribution. (filename : output.html)
 * Added sections for job seniority to better differentiate between characteristics
 * Following are some of the highlights of the process